At a Glance

 In this activity, students learn about the historic election of Georgia’s first Black senator, analyze two sources that discuss the election and voting rights in Georgia, and consider how democratic and anti-democratic strands of US history are at play in the present.
 This activity references voter suppression in Georgia.
-You can use our Teaching Idea, Voting Rights in the United States, to help your students learn more about the history of voting rights and issues around voting today.
+You can use our mini-lesson, Voting Rights in the United States, to help your students learn more about the history of voting rights and issues around voting today.

 Explain to your students that Georgia elected Reverend Raphael Warnock in 2020, and he is the first African American to represent the state in the US Senate.
 Then, play the video Warnock Honors His Mother in Senate Victory Speech from the Washington Post.
-1
+1 Ask your students:

 - What has changed in Georgia since Reverend Warnock’s parents were young?